chatton/docker-volume-backup/README.md

 ## Requirements

 * The `docker-volume-backup` must have access to the host docker socket.
-* The specified backup directory should be mounted into the `docker-volume-backup` container.

 See [this example](./docker-compose.yml)

 ## Example

 ```bash